Friday, September 9, 2011

 It was my first adult experience, and since I never attended a four year University, it was sort of a faux dorm life I never had.

-By-the-minute schedule, stale cafeteria food day in day out, the fine dining class (with roast and caviar, sorbet with mint leaf, etc.) that lasted for hours and hours, the make up class, the PA and demo class, walking around the airport at midnight with classmates for 'aircraft fam (iliarization)' class, the stress and pressure of our weekly tests and quizzes (not to mention the emergency section of the training), and the drama that ensued as one of our classmates got 'cut' -- it was a full experience that til this day I remember fondly.
+By-the-minute schedule, stale cafeteria food day in day out, the long extensive fine dining class (with roast and caviar, sorbet with mint leaf, etc.) that lasted for hours and hours, the make up class, the PA and demo class, walking around the airport at midnight with classmates for 'aircraft fam (iliarization)' class, the stress and pressure of our weekly tests and quizzes (not to mention the emergency section of the training which is 2 weeks long with written exam and door demonstration test for 10 different fleet doors), and the drama that ensued as one of our classmates got 'cut' after each week for whatever they didn't pass -- it was a full experience that til this day I remember fondly.

-When we learned (or tried to) about our scheduling, most of us were more confused when we walked out of the class then when we walked in.
+When we learned (or tried to) about our scheduling, how to read the trip ID (shortened version of our trip sheets), most of us were more confused when we walked out of the class then when we walked in.

 These are just a snippet of what we learned during our 7 week stay at our training center.